Ibexian/EastMeetsKitchen/_posts/2016-11-4-pandan-coconut-jelly.md

     <img src="/images/239-1.jpg">
 </figure>

 __Tips:__ If you've ever worked with agar, you know it can be difficult to melt.
-Sometimes after you bring the mixture to a boil, you need to put a lid on the the pot and simmer it for a couple minutes before everything gets melted.
+Sometimes after you bring the mixture to a boil, you need to put a lid on the pot and simmer it for a couple minutes before everything gets melted.
 I would maybe even strain the mixture if you have problems with it melting.

 There are a lot of forms of agar - the powder, the flakes and agar sticks.
 I listed a standard agar powder in the recipe, but I actually used the flakes in the video.
 They are the same, but the amounts you use change.
 For example, 1 tablespoon of agar flakes is about 1 teaspoon of agar powder.